English

 Resources & Research

-We conduct research and embrace a co-design methodology to develop industry-leading resources that encourage informed decision-making.
+We conduct research and embrace a co-design methodology to develop, and contribute to, industry-leading resources that encourage informed decision-making.

 LiveUp Better Practice Guide for Culturally Safe information about assistive products